netdata/netdata/src/go/plugin/go.d/modules/tomcat/integrations/tomcat.md

 #### Auto-Detection

-If the Netdata agent and Tomcat are on the same host, the collector will attempt to connect to the Tomcat server's status page at `http://localhost:8080/manager/status?XML=true`.
+If the Netdata Agent and Tomcat are on the same host, the collector will attempt to connect to the Tomcat server's status page at `http://localhost:8080/manager/status?XML=true`.

 #### Limits